 Number 3 – New Air Conditioner

 We didn’t actually purchase a new AC unit.
 Turns out, our model was defective and the company replaced it without charging us.
 We only paid the AC guy that installed it.
 Great news since summer is around the corner and we don’t have the freedom (yet) to follow the weather.
 So, if you feel like your unit isn’t working well, contact the manufacturer.
 Our unit never worked well and we though it was a normal RV AC function, but it turns out the unit was just bad.
+If you are no longer under warranty, you may need to purchase your own unit.

 Number 4 – Cell Booster

 We went many months without having cell issues and didn’t expect to have any since we tend to stay in fairly “civilized” places.
 Well, we were wrong.
 One of our recent locations had very poor cellular signal.
 We were able to make calls only while standing on the picnic table!!
 To make matters worse, I was unable to work (no cell signal = no mobile internet).
 After a few days of this we decided to start researching cell boosters.
 We decided to purchase the RV specific WeBoost.
-It really helped and we consider it a must have if you work remotely.
+It really helped and we consider it a must have, especially if you work remotely.

 Number 5 – Portable RV Waste Tank